c3d/xl/doc/HANDBOOK_3-types.md

 * `optional T` is a shortcut for `T or nil`.
 This is useful for functions like `find` that return an optional value, and where not finding something is not an error but an expected result.
+  > **NOTE** Compilers should perform specific optimizations such as
+  > representing the value with a pointer and reserving the null
+  > pointer for value `nil`.

 * `fallible T` is a shortcut for `T or error`, and should be used for [functions that may fail](#error-handling).
 Unlike `nil`, an `error`